mrgarvitoffice/LearnMint-Ai/README.md

 ## Future Enhancements (Potential Ideas)

 *   **Advanced PWA Features**: Implement a service worker for offline caching of assets and basic content.
-*   **More News API Integrations**: Add support for other news sources with user-selectable preferences if Newsdata.io does not meet all needs or has restrictive free tier limits.
-*   **Full Library Content Integration**: Develop functionality to fetch and display content from APIs like Wikidata, OpenStax (full in-app reading), CK-12, and live YouTube search/embedding on the `/library` page.
+*   **Full Library Content Integration**: Fully integrate YouTube video search & embedding, and Google Books search & display using the newly added Genkit flows.
 *   **Multilingual Support**:
     *   UI Internationalization: Add support for multiple languages in the application's interface using libraries like `next-intl` or `react-i18next`.
     *   AI Content Localization: Update Genkit prompts to accept a target language and generate notes, quizzes, and flashcards in different languages.